kora-projects/kora-docs/mkdocs/blog/en/compile-time-di-at-scale-kora.md

 `@KoraSubmodule` is important because it supports exactly that balance.

-## Compile-Time Boundaries Can Be Architectural Boundaries
+## Compile-Time Boundaries Can Be Architectural Boundaries { #compile-time-boundaries }

 There is a deeper idea here than build optimization.